Identity document forgery: Use scenarios, forgery techniques and security countermeasures

 In addition, some documents include a magnetic strip, which contains the similar information to that printed on the card.
 The data may thus be checked against other data on the card, such as printed information or a machine-readable barcode.
 Magnetic strips may also contain other secret identifying information.
 Although magnetic strips can also be faked, they provide another barrier to entry for the amateur forger.
 Other hidden security devices can also be added, including embedded secure cryptoprocessor chips which are designed to be very difficult to forge, and RFID tags — the two technologies may also be combined, in the case of contactless smart cards.

 Another effective technique is the use of online verification of security information against a central database.
 In many cases, online verification can detect simple copying of a document by detecting attempted use in multiple places at the same time, or completely false IDs, as the information on the ID will be found to be invalid.
 A simple method of confirming that an ID is genuine is to print a serial number on it unique to the card and stored on a centralized database.
 If checked, it will quickly become clear that the ID is false; either the number on the ID is not registered for the holder, or no ID has the number at all.
 Online verification also has the advantage that it allows easy revocation of lost or stolen documents.

-Using verifiable credentials is another effective method to detect ID forgery.
-The ID can include a verifiable credential, with a proof (such as a cryptographic signature by the legitimate issuer), that represents the information on the ID.
-The proof on the verifiable credential allows authentication of the ID.
-If the verifiable credential of a fake ID is checked, it will be evident that the ID is fake, because either the information on the ID and the verifiable credential do not match, the verifiable credential was not signed by the legitimate issuer, or the verifiable credential was issued by the legitimate issuer, but the information on it was modified without the legitimate issuer signing the modified verifiable credential.
+Using digital signatures is another effective method of detecting ID forgery.
+The ID can include a copy of its data on an integrated circuit or barcode, digitally signed by the document issuer.
+The digital signature allows for easy authentication of the ID.
+If the digital signature of a fake ID is checked, it will immediately become evident that the ID is fake, because either the digitally signed copy of the holder's data does not match the data printed on the ID or the (possibly altered) copy of the ID's data is not signed by the document issuer.
+The effectiveness of this security feature depends on the document issuer keeping the private key used to sign IDs secret, as well as the strength of the cryptographic algorithm used for the ID's digital signature.

 Many modern credentials now contain some kind of barcode.
 For example, many U.S. driving licences include a 2-dimensional code in PDF417 format, which contains the same information as on the front of the license.
 Barcodes allow rapid checking of credentials for low-security applications, and may potentially contain extra information which can be used to verify other information on the card.